survivzhang/my-portfolio/CITS5503_Template_Labs1-5.md

         print(f"Error creating tags: {e}")

 if __name__ == "__main__":
-    instance_id = "i-031769c98ffd19f82"  # 替换实例 ID
+    instance_id = "i-031769c98ffd19f82"  # Replace instance ID
     key = "Name"
-    value = "24064091-vm"  # 替换学生编号-vm
+    value = "24064091-vm"  # Replace student number-vm
     create_tags(instance_id, key, value)
 ```

 **Explanation:** Then I created the function create_tags(instance_id, key, value) to create tags.
 Continue calling the client method to create the client followed by the create_tags method to create the tags with the key and value.
-If any error occurs during the process of starting the instance, the program catches the exception and prints the error message to help debugging and problem-solving.
+If any error occurs during the process of starting the instance, the program catches the exception and prints an error message to help debugging and problem-solving.
 As shown above, the tags are successfully created.

 #### [2.2.6] Get the public IP address